agence-adeliom/adeliom-webcomponents/docs/pages/frameworks/vue.md

 Vue [plays nice](https://custom-elements-everywhere.com/#vue) with custom elements, so you can use Adeliom WebComponents in your Vue apps with ease.

 :::tip
 These instructions are for Vue 3 and above.
-If you're using Vue 2, please see the [Vue 2 instructions](/frameworks/vue-2).
 :::

 ## Installation